camerongreen/alq/README.md

     docker-compose up -d

+If you want to drush etc, in the docker directory:

+    docker exec -ti alq_web bash -c 'cd public_html && drush cc all'

 # Emailing

 The SMTP module is installed in development, so you can use it to send emails if you